 I’ve been photographing apartments for “Vacation in Paris”, an agency in New Jersey since 2005, during which time I have shot at least 200 properties.
-With all the experience and practice I’ve had I make these photos look better and better, above all in the last four years.
+With all the experience and practice I’ve had I make these photos look better and better, above all in the last five years.
 Regardez cette page en français…

 I retouch the images with Photoshop, giving the equivalent of custom color prints.
 These images have enough resolution for high-quality printing at 16x20 inches (40x60 cm), and certainly more than enough resolution for display on web pages.
 When I’ve finished the post-treatment on the pictures, I compress them all in to a .Zip file, put this file on my server, and send you the address so you can download the photographs at your leisure.

 Interior lighting, or even the weather, is not important; in my experience I am able to light up even the largest of rooms.
 In any case I always turn on all the lamps, though this doesn’t help much for the lighting, at least it gives some atmosphere to the images.